cbueche/ZenPacks.ShaneScott.QoS/README.md

 ------------------

 - Device class /Devices/Network/Router/QoS will be created
-- The QoS modeller QoSClass will be added. zSnmpVer is also set to v2c.
+- The QoS modeler QoSClass will be added. zSnmpVer is also set to v2c.
 Devices must be polled using v2c or v3.
 - if the QoSClass container does not appear under 'Components' on the device page, see the "troubleshooting" section below.
+- if /Devices/Network/Router/QoS does not fit your device classes, manually associate the QoSClass modeler plugin to the classes where you want to model QoS, e.g. /Network/Router/Cisco

 Usage